Loading...

 Portion Control

-Limit the amount of sweet corn you consume in one sitting to reduce the overall impact on your blood sugar levels.
+Limit the amount of sweet corn you consume in one sitting to help manage blood sugar levels.

-Incorporate healthy fats such as avocado, nuts, or olive oil, which can help stabilize blood sugar levels.
+Include healthy fats such as avocados or olive oil in your meal to help stabilize blood sugar.

 Stay Hydrated